 Given the data is obtained and returned so quickly, where could this bottleneck be?

 I'm aware it's quite a vague question, but I honestly have no idea what could be doing this.
 Has anyone encountered similar?
 Included the controller method below, in case it's handy.
-Just using a standard Axios get()
+Just using a standard Axios get() request to run the query.

 public function authenticate(Request $request){